ssteinerx/cookiecutter-django-flux/README.md

-# cookiecutter-django-mixin
+# cookiecutter-django-influx

-Implementation of the cookiecutter-django mixin specification.
+Implementation of the cookiecutter-django influx specification.

+It's called "influx" 'cause its status is still "in flux."
+Hahaha.

 NOTE: This is a preliminary document -- I'm still thinking about/working out the details.

-The idea for the `cookiecutter-django-mixin` project came about during the Django 1.10 update to the [cookiecutter-django][ccd] project.
+The idea for the `cookiecutter-django-influx` project came about during the Django 1.10 update to the [cookiecutter-django][ccd] project.

 We had a checklist of things that needed to support Django 1.10 before we could proceed and a couple of them were lagging and looked like they might not ever be updated.